Titu Andreescu: Mathematics coaching and contests

 During the 1980s, Andreescu served as a coach for the Romanian International Mathematical Olympiad (IMO) team and in 1983 was presented with the national award of "Distinguished Professor".
 In 1984 he was appointed as "Counselor of the Romanian Ministry of Education".
 After emigrating to the United States, Andreescu became involved in coaching the American IMO team.
 His most notable success came in 1994 when the American team obtained a perfect score at the Hong Kong International Mathematical Olympiad, the first time that any team had achieved this.
 In recognition of this achievement, he was awarded a Certificate of Appreciation from the Mathematical Association of America for "outstanding service" as coach of the United States Mathematical Olympiad Program.

 AwesomeMath Program

 In 2006, Andreescu established a math camp for bright and motivated middle and high school mathematicians.
 The first AwesomeMath summer program was very effective, with noted professors serving as instructors, and mentors and assistants who had performed well at Olympiads.
 The program has now been expanded to include locations at the University of Puget Sound (formerly at the University of California, Berkeley) and Cornell University, as well as the original location at the University of Texas at Dallas.
 The program continues throughout the year as the related AwesomeMath Year-round program, or AMY.
-All in all, Andreescu has made a profound impact in the world of mathematics.